josh-works/josh-works.github.io/_posts/2024-10-07-evaluation-of-the-movie-frozen.md

 Jesus, I'm three entries into this, and I'm so angry at supremacists, evangelicals, the family system in which I was raised, in which my child's mother was raised, and the long, long legacy of chattel slavery + the ethnic cleansing of the natives/nations, all by european americans.

-> _Frozen_ normalizes centering the lives of aristocracy, for no reason.
+_Frozen_ normalizes centering the lives of aristocracy, for no reason.
 It's dedignifying to children and young adults.

 This entire movie _could_ be about two people who are, in fact, not members of the nobility or aristocracy.
-I tell eden "believe in kings and queens and this 'ruler' stuff is a mental affliction experienced by some people who live in this country right now".
+I tell eden "belief in kings and queens and this 'ruler' stuff is a mental affliction experienced by some people who live in this country right now".
+It's extremely annoying when Anna bullies others because she is assuming a magical authority by right of 'royalty'.

 [...]